empathy-mp3/ENDLESS-TOWERS/SECRETDOCS.md

 shops have 6 items, and are restocked daily
 - one is always a permanent +1 life (1, 3, 5, 7, 9...)
 1 stock
 - one is halved hint cost (2, 4, 9, 15, 33, 30, 23). the hint costs themselves go: (100, 50, 25, 12.5 (13), 6.25 (6), 3.125 (3), 1.5625 (2), 0.78125 (1)) 1 stock
-- four are major progression items (5, +1 per finished player) 1 stock each
+- two are major progression items (5, +1 per finished player) 1 stock each
-  - logically require 1/4 (rounded down) of existing money
-- four are useful/minor progression items (2 cost) 1 stock
+- two are useful/minor progression items (2 cost) 1 stock
-  - logically require 1/10 (rounded down) of existing money
-  - should a slot lose all possible stock, it will be replaced with one of the following:
 - temp life refills: (1, +2 cost per additional one purchased per run) 3 stock (scales with every 2 finishes, not 1)
 - temp filler item: (1, +1 cost per additional of that particular filler item purchased per run) 3 stock (does not scale with finishes)
-- double stock for next shop is (6, +6 cost per use per day)
-- send X random traps is (X = 7 + uses) cash is (+1 cash, +0.1 cash per use, not rounded)
-- hint X Cold Hard Cash is (X = 7 + uses) cost is (2, +2 per use) (resets at the start of each run)
-- hint X Vault Keys is (X = 8 + uses) cost is (2, +2 per use) (resets at the start of each run) all prices increase by 1 every time 2 players finish

 # current status